ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 #### Process and Algorithms

 Once the data was cleaned and I had the features selected, I explored multiple classification algorithms to use for my final prediction model.
-For each algorithm, I selected and tuned the hyperparameter that returned the best accuracy score using Grid Search Cross Validation.
-I then plotted the learning curve of the algorithm using the best parameter value and recorded the final accuracy score of the algorithm.
+For each one, I selected and tuned the hyperparameter that returned the best accuracy score using Grid Search Cross Validation.
+I then plotted the learning curve of the algorithm using the best parameter value and recorded the final accuracy score.
 The algorithms and their hyperparameters:

   * Support Vector Machine: Budget
   * Decision Tree: Tree Depth and Criterion